grafana/loki/docs/clients/promtail/README.md

 2. Attaches labels to log streams
 3. Pushes them to the Loki instance.

-Currently, promtail can tail logs from two sources: local log files and the systemd journal (on AMD64 machines only).
+Currently, Promtail can tail logs from two sources: local log files and the systemd journal (on AMD64 machines only).

 ## Log File Discovery